JackXammie/JackXammie/README.md

 - 👋 Hi, I’m @JackXammie
-- 👀 I’m interested in ...Programming, Forex trading, STEM, Petroleum Engineering
+- 👀 I’m interested in ...Big Data, Engineering, Programming, Forex trading, STEM, Digitalization
-- 🌱 I’m currently learning ...Python, Forex Trading,
+- 🌱 I’m currently learning ...GCP, Android development, Software Engineering, Financial Analysis
-- 💞️ I’m looking to collaborate on ...Building algorithms for good ideas
+- 💞️ I’m looking forward to working remotely
-- 📫 How to reach me ...Whatsapp
+- 📫 DM Me, it would be nice 🙂

 <!---
 JackXammie/JackXammie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.